beforethesurge/apt-flatpak-check-for-updates/README.md

-# Apt Check for Updates
+# Apt/Flatpak Check for Updates

 Recommend creating a crontab for this script, that way you can ignore this until a certain time